fasholaide/Dimple.Scalajs.Example/README.md

 <script type="text/javascript" src="./target/scala-2.11/scalatags-fastopt.js"></script>
 <script type="text/javascript" src="./target/scala-2.11/scalatags-launcher.js"></script>
 ```

-A sample lines of code to draw a bar chart is as follows:
+Sample lines of code to draw a bar chart is as follows:
 ```scala
     //Create a new SVG Object to hang the drawing.
 Equivalent to the dimple.newsvg function val svg = Dimple.newSvg("#barContainer", 590, 400)